Nuclear fuel: Uranium dioxide

 Uranium dioxide is a black semiconducting solid.
 It can be made by heating uranyl nitrate to form UO_{2}.

 This is then converted by heating with hydrogen to form UO2.
 It can be made from enriched uranium hexafluoride by reacting with ammonia to form a solid called ammonium diuranate, (NH4)2U2O7.
 This is then heated (calcined) to form UO_{3} and U3O8 which is then converted by heating with hydrogen or ammonia to form UO2.

-The UO2 is mixed with an organic binder and pressed into pellets, these pellets are then fired at a much higher temperature (in H2/Ar) to sinter the solid.
+The UO2 is mixed with an organic binder and pressed into pellets.
+The pellets are then fired at a much higher temperature (in hydrogen or argon) to sinter the solid.
 The aim is to form a dense solid which has few pores.

 The thermal conductivity of uranium dioxide is very low compared with that of zirconium metal, and it goes down as the temperature goes up.
 Corrosion of uranium dioxide in water is controlled by similar electrochemical processes to the galvanic corrosion of a metal surface.

-While exposed to the neutron flux during normal operation in the core environment a small percentage of the ^{238}U in the fuel absorbs excess neutrons and is transmuted into ^{239}U. ^{239}U rapidly decays into ^{239}Np which in turn rapidly decays into ^{239}Pu.
+While exposed to the neutron flux during normal operation in the core environment, a small percentage of the ^{238}U in the fuel absorbs excess neutrons and is transmuted into ^{239}U. ^{239}U rapidly decays into ^{239}Np which in turn rapidly decays into ^{239}Pu.
 The small percentage of ^{239}Pu has a higher neutron cross section than ^{235}U. As the ^{239}Pu accumulates the chain reaction shifts from pure ^{235}U at initiation of the fuel use to a ratio of about 70% ^{235}U and 30% ^{239}Pu at the end of the 18 to 24 month fuel exposure period.

 MOX

 Mixed oxide, or MOX fuel, is a blend of plutonium and natural or depleted uranium which behaves similarly (though not identically) to the enriched uranium feed for which most nuclear reactors were designed.
 MOX fuel is an alternative to low enriched uranium (LEU) fuel used in the light water reactors which predominate nuclear power generation.

-Some concern has been expressed that used MOX cores will introduce new disposal challenges, though MOX is itself a means to dispose of surplus plutonium by transmutation.
+Some concern has been expressed that used MOX cores will introduce new disposal challenges, though MOX is a means to dispose of surplus plutonium by transmutation.
 Reprocessing of commercial nuclear fuel to make MOX was done in the Sellafield MOX Plant (England).
-As of 2015, MOX fuel is made in France (see Marcoule Nuclear Site), and to a lesser extent in Russia (see Mining and Chemical Combine), India and Japan.
-China plans to develop fast breeder reactors (see CEFR) and reprocessing.
+As of 2015, MOX fuel is made in France at the Marcoule Nuclear Site, and to a lesser extent in Russia at the Mining and Chemical Combine, India and Japan.
+China plans to develop fast breeder reactors and reprocessing.